liyuping927/DNAscope-variants-calling/README.md

 Please modify file names when apply this pipeline.

-Following modules are required to run this script.
+Following modules are required to run this script:

 R/3.3.0

 python/2.7

 sentieon

 cutadapt

 gatk

 java/8u66